tauthethirtythird/io_qp2_rule_kor/readme.md

 > Genuinely didn't write in the wrong order, quite weird here, probably need to pull a table to observe garbage messiness changes deduced from various factors
 > After receiving the `full scatter` effect when both values are overwritten as 100%, instead between attacks it's even more likely to be on the same column, very interesting

-## Garbage Favor
+## Garbage Difficulty

 Decides the choosing trend for garbage hole positions.
-This value can be positive or negative: the more it is when positive, garbage hole positions will be chosen easier to dig, same reasoning, the more it is negative the harder to dig
+This value can be positive or negative: the more it is when positive, garbage hole positions will be chosen harder to dig, same reasoning, the more it is negative the easier to dig

 When this value is 0 (TL etc. modes' normal condition), garbage hole positions are evenly randomly chosen.
 If `Garbage lines aren't continuous` (messiness_nosame, for example custom room options) is activated at the same time, then it will avoid the last column picked
-In qp2, this value's default formula is `33-floor*3`
+In qp2, this value's default formula is `33-floor*3`, the further the easier, suspected to be used to cancel overly fast difficulty increase from garbage messiness

 When activating 【Expert(+)】, this value -33, which means evenly random at the start
 When activating 【Messier Garbage(+)】, this value -25